SoulIess/Learn-Web-Hacking/README_en.md

 ### Contributions
 ---

-Questions and suggestions are welcomed through Issue or PR, much appreciated.
+Questions and suggestions are welcomed through Issue or PR.

 Thanks to all who [contributed](https://github.com/LyleMi/Learn-Web-Hacking/graphs/contributors).